All about Macular Hole

-If a hole develops in the central macula area of the retina it can affect central vision.
-Surgery is required to repair the damage and prevent further visual loss.
+If a hole develops in the central macula area of the retina, it often requires surgery to repair the damage and prevent further visual loss.

 What causes a macular hole?

-Most cases happen spontaneously and the exact cause is not well understood.
-They are more common in people over the age of 60 and occur more commonly in women.
-Some retinal holes are associated with retinal detachment, eye injury, being very short-sighted and 'cystoid macular oedema' (fluid swelling of the central retina).
+Most cases happen spontaneously.
+The exact cause isn't well understood, but it tends to start after the age of 60, and is more common in women.
+Some retinal holes are associated with retinal detachment, eye injury, being very short-sighted, or 'cystoid macular oedema' (CMO, a fluid swelling of the central retina).

-Blurred or distorted vision, or a black spot or missing patch in the centre of the vision can all be signs of a macular hole.
-If you notice any of these symptoms you should seek immediate medical attention as early treatment gives a better outcome.
+Blurred or distored vision, or a black spot or missing patch in the centre of the vision can all be signs of a macular hole.
+If you notice any of these symptoms you should seek immediate medical attention as early treatment often leads to a better outcome.

 How are macular holes treated?

-Retinal surgeons use a 'vitrectomy' operation, with inner limiting membrane peel and gas to repair macular holes.
-Most people will experience an improvement in vision following surgery, particularly if the hole was identified early.
+Retinal surgeons use a 'vitrectomy' procedure with inner limiting membrane peel and gas to repair macular holes.
+Most people will experience an improvement in vision following surgery, especially if the hole was identified early.

 What is the success rate of this operation?

-• Depend on the exact stage of the hole and its duration • Most people with holes of less than one year duration can expect at least two lines visual improvement on the chart and a reduction in visual distortion • 50% of those with early, short duration holes can expect to see more than half way down a standard letter chart, and about a third of these get near normal vision
+This depends on the exact stage of the hole and how long it's been there.
+Most people with holes of less than one year's duration can expect at least two lines of visual improvement on a standard letter chart, and a reduction in visual distortion.
+Around half of patients with early, short duration holes can expect to see more than half way down a standard letter chart, and about a third achieve near normal vision.